themosis/documentation/user.md

 Simply define the field name as the key and specify a list of validation/sanitization rules to it.

-> Even if sections are defined, only use the custom field name in order to validate its value.
+> Even if sections are defined, only use the custom field name in order to sanitize its value.

 We also suggest you to always prefix your custom fields name so they don't conflict with other WordPress plugins or WordPress reserved terms.